zzhangjii/learning-library/ApplicationIntegration-labguide.md

         Figure 37: Creating a New Process

-      - The process model displays containing elements from the *Form Approval* pattern you selected.
-This minimizes the amount of dragging and dropping we need to do to place elements from the palette onto the modelling canvas:
+      - The process model displays containing elements from the *Form Approval* pattern.
+This minimizes the amount of dragging and dropping you need to do to place elements from the palette onto the modelling canvas:

         ![](./media/image46.png)